kabalin/moodle-dev-compose/README.md

 Above command amond other things is showing ports mapping from local interface to containers.

-Notice that names of containers are resolved to their IPs on any container in the set, e.g. you may use `moodle-dev-compose_postgres_1` in your moodle `config.php` as DB hostname.
+Notice that names of containers are resolved to their IPs on any container in the set, e.g. you may use `postgres` in your moodle `config.php` as DB hostname.

 You may stop the containers using `docker-compose stop` or destroy them using